 LSAC’s Testing Policy

 Starting with the September 2019 LSAT administration, the Law School Admissions Council (LSAC) will only allow test takers to take the exam three times in one testing year.
-The testing year for the LSAT lasts from June 1 to May 31.
+The current testing year for the LSAT lasts from August 1, 2021 through June 2022.

-Additionally, you will only be allowed to take the test five times within a five year period, and only seven times over your lifetime.
-The policy will only apply starting this September, so you don’t need to worry about any LSATs you’ve already taken.
-These exams will not count towards your maximum number of LSATs.
+Additionally, you will only be allowed to take the test five times within a five year period and only seven times over your lifetime.

-Finally, if you’ve scores a 180 (aka a perfect score), you will not be permitted to retest.
+Finally, if you’ve scored a 180 (aka a perfect score), you will not be permitted to retest.
 Basically, once you’ve achieved perfection, you can move on with your life!

 Should I retake the LSAT?